 Here are a few other reasons cat people choose to train their cats to come when called.

-• If you can’t find them within the house
+- If you can’t find them in the house

 How to Train Your Cat to Come When Called